 What is the best cell phone for aging parents?
 I thought PC magazine might have the answer.
 Its three-page article, “The Top Simple Cell Phones,” (Feb.
 2011) offers excellent information, plus ratings and a slide show of seven phones.
 I knew Jitterbug (third page) was senior-user-friendly, but had little knowledge about the other cell phones.

-And what was this cell phone that she could understand, outsmart and know how to operate with such enthusiasm?
-I promise to post the name as soon as I hear from her.
-Update: Comment from Fran, below, much more helpful than the writer’s, so I’m going with Fran and her thoughtful research.
+And what was this cell phone that she could understand, outsmart, and operate?
+Comment from Fran, below, much more helpful than the writer’s, so I’m going with Fran and her thoughtful research.
 Update, update: More helpful comments.

 Because there’s so much interest in the SVC (Samsung T115) I’m including 2 UTube links about it.
 The first–short, simple, but bounces around: http://www.youtube.com/watch?v=1hftTAt0NNg&feature=related The second–longer and more detailed, showing seemingly every feature (including textured sides for a nice grip) and updated 10/11: http://www.youtube.com/watchv=hnGSL8Xlbbw&feature=related